department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/bdd.md

 ### How do I get these disability benefits?

 You'll need to apply for benefits.
-When you apply, you'll need to give us your service treatment records.
-You'll also need to make sure to complete all phases of the VA/DOD medical separation examination processes before your release from the military.
+When you apply, you'll have to give us your service treatment records.
+You'll also need to make sure you finish all phases of the VA/DOD medical separation examination processes before your release from the military.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).

 **Exception:** If you're less than 60 days from separation, you can file a different kind of claim called a Quick Start claim.
 [Learn more about Quick Start claims](/disability-benefits/claims-process/claim-types/predischarge-claim/quick-start/index.html).

 ### Get more information
-If you're on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing, where you'll learn how to start your claim.
+If you're on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing.
+At this briefing, you'll learn how to start your claim.
 You can also call us toll free at 800-827-1000.